-Bloomberg is giving the FCC props for its proposals to revise program carriage rules to speed complaint resolution, adopt baseball-style arbitration for impasses, and institute standstills for renewals and monetary "true ups" for instances of noncarriage.
+Bloomberg is giving the Federal Communications Commission props for its proposals to revise program carriage rules to speed complaint resolution, adopt baseball-style arbitration for impasses, and institute standstills for renewals and monetary "true ups" for instances of noncarriage.

-That came in comments it filed Monday in the FCC's program carriage rules proposal, which also included a plug for the FCC acting on its complaint against the nation's largest cable operator, Comcast, over the news neighborhooding condition in the NBCU deal.
+That came in comments it filed Monday in the FCC's program carriage rules proposal, which also included a plug for the agency acting on its complaint against the nation's largest cable operator, Comcast, over the news neighborhooding condition in its NBCU deal.

-It said that the condition was an example of the FCC's concerns with concentration, and that Bloomberg was particularly concerned about the need for expedited review in instances like its neighborhooding complaint, where the remedy is time-limited -- the Comcast–NBCU conditions sunset after seven years from last January.
+It said that the condition was an example of the FCC's concerns with concentration.
+Bloomberg expressed particular concernsabout the need for expedited review in instances like its neighborhooding complaint, where the remedy is time-limited -- the Comcast-NBCU conditions sunset after seven years from last January.